Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/courses/photocompetition2026.md

 ## Submission requirements
 **Each submission must**:

-•	be of sufficient technical and visual quality
+•	Be of sufficient technical and visual quality

-•	include:
+•	Include:

-1. a title
+1. A title

-2. a short description
+2. A short description

-3. information about the microscope or technique used
+3. Information about the microscope or technique used

 Each participant may submit a maximum of three entries.
 Image processing or visualization techniques (such as contrast adjustment, false coloring, segmentation or 3D rendering) are allowed, provided they do not misrepresent the scientific content.